harirajan0/CellularAutomataSimulator/README.md

 2) All the XML files in the resources package for running the simulations.

 ### Information about using the program
+Nothing special

 ### Known bugs, crashes, or problems
+None identified

 ### Extra features
+1) Different arrangements of neighbors

+2) Triangle, square, and hexagon cell shapes

+3) Error checking

+4) Initial configurations set by specific locations and states, randomly based on total number of locations, and randomly based on probability distribution

+5) Graph of populations of each type of cell

+6) Click to change cell state

+7) Zoom in/out functionality

 ### Impressions and Improvements
+Assignment was a good challenge that pushed us to make good design decisions.